Some folks come to this blog with this question:

 What I have described is just one way that comedians can land their first paying gig.

 As they progress in their stand-up comedy career, many comedians will set-up independent comedy shows outside the comedy club scene.
-These shows are generally referred to as one nighters and can be in bars, hotel lounges or in restaurants.
+These shows are generally referred to as one nighters and can be in bars, hotel lounges or in local restaurants.

 So another way that new comedians may get their first real stand-up comedy gig beyond the comedy open mic scene is to get the attention of another comedian who is booking an independent stand-up comedy show, then get asked to perform in that show.

 I have know comedians who got their first paying stand-up comedy gig as the result of participation in a comedy competition or talent show.

-For those who can develop and deliver a clean and/or family friendly stand-up comedy act that kills audiences, there are many more paid gig opportunities available outside the comedy club scene as identified in the Corporate Comedy Secrets module in the Killer Stand-up Online Course.
+For those folks who can develop and deliver a clean and/or family friendly stand-up comedy act that kills audiences, there are many more paid gig opportunities available outside the comedy club scene as identified in the Corporate Comedy Secrets module in the Killer Stand-up Online Course.

 As a matter of fact, one of my students figured out how to work with a small team of other new comedians who worked clean in order for them all to get paid for performing right from the get go.